VeryCrazyDog/task-scheduler-collection/README.md

 ## Available schedulers
-- SingleInstanceTaskScheduler: A single instance task scheduler with flexible next run time.
+- SingleInstanceTaskScheduler: A task scheduler which at most have 1 instance running the scheduled task.
+Stability: *1 - Experimental*.
-  Stability: 1 - Experimental.

 ## License